Team-Lodestone/Documentation/Java/Classic_Docs/0.0.13a/Level_Format.md

 ## Notes
 1. <a id="1"></a> Due to a bug in Minecraft Classic the `Height` and `Depth` values are swapped causing Height to be the Depth and Depth to be the Height.
 2. <a id="2"></a> The index can be calculated with `(y × Height + z) × Width + x`

+## License & Credits

+This file is licensed under `CC BY-NC-SA 3.0`.

+The information here is from this [Minecraft wiki page](https://minecraft.wiki/w/Java_Edition_Classic_level_format#Second_format) with some wording tweaked and/or simplify